NalinDalal/blind-app/README.md

     npm run dev
     ```

 ### Running with Docker Compose

 1. Make sure Docker is installed and running.
-2. Start the PostgreSQL database with Docker Compose:
+2. Start the PostgreSQL database with Docker Compose (required!):
     ```bash
     docker compose up -d
     ```
+    This will start the database in the background.
+You must keep it running while you use the app.
-3. Update your `.env` file to use the following connection string:
+3. Ensure your `.env` file contains:
     ```env
     DATABASE_URL="postgresql://postgres:postgres@localhost:5432/blindapp"
     ```
-4. Run Prisma migrations:
+4. Run Prisma migrations to set up the database tables:
     ```bash
     npx prisma migrate dev --name init
     ```
-5. Generate Prisma client:
+5. Generate the Prisma client:
     ```bash
     npx prisma generate
     ```
 6. Start the development server:
     ```bash
     npm run dev
+    ```
+7. To stop the database, run:
+    ```bash
+    docker compose down
     ```

 ---